carlosmorgado/Benchmarks/README.md

 To run the project open a terminal in the root directory and run the following command.

-`dotnet run -c Release -p .\BenchmarksRunner -f net5.0 -- --filter * --runtimes netcoreapp3.1 netcoreapp5.0 --exporters GitHub --memory --maxWidth 256`
+`dotnet run -c Release -p .\{BenchmarkName} -f net5.0 -- --filter * --runtimes netcoreapp3.1 netcoreapp5.0 --exporters GitHub --memory --maxWidth 256`

 If only one runtime is intended in `--runtimes` pass only the one intended.

-The output can be fount in [BenchmarkDotNet.Artifacts](BenchmarkDotNet.Artifacts/results).
+The output can be fount in [BenchmarkDotNet.Artifacts](BenchmarkDotNet.Artifacts/results

+## BenchmarkNames

+ - StringBenchmarks

 ## Contributing